 Keeping your information

 If you have submitted any information through our website forms, we will keep this data for 30 days, then automatically delete it from our website and website database.
 We keep email data and project files for 7 years, keeping us in line with any potential audit by HMRC where we may need to produce evidence of work carried out.
-You can read more about how we store and delete your personal data by viewing our data retention policy and data deletion policy here.
+You can read more about how we store and delete your personal data by asking for a copy of our data retention policy and data deletion policy.

 How we secure your data